 Program Description

-Iranian Studies at UCLA encompasses two fields of concentration: Persian and Old Iranian.
+Iranian Studies at UCLA encompasses two fields of concentration: Old Iranian and Persian.

-The Old Iranian track is mainly directed towards students interested in the languages and cultures of the Ancient world, notably, the Ancient Near East (Assyria, Babylonia, and Elam), the Greco-Roman world, as well as Indo European and Indic studies.
-It deals with the languages, literary traditions, history, and religions of Ancient, pre-Islamic, Iran.
+The Old Iranian track is mainly directed towards students interested in the languages and cultures of the ancient world, notably, the ancient Near East (including ancient Elam), the Greco-Roman world, as well as Indo-European and Indic studies.
+It treats the languages, literary traditions, history, and religions of ancient, pre-Islamic Iran.

-Undergraduate and graduate concentrators in Iranian Studies, notwithstanding their chosen track, are required to become well acquainted with the core tenets of the Iranian civilization.
-An excellent command of Persian and Classical Persian literature is expected to be acquired, along with a solid knowledge of Old and Middle Persian (for graduate students), as well as a keen understanding of Iranian history and religions.
+Undergraduate and graduate concentrators in Iranian Studies, notwithstanding their chosen track, are required to become well acquainted with the core tenets of the Iranian world.
+An excellent command of Persian and Classical Persian literature is expected to be acquired, along with a solid knowledge of Old and Middle Iranian (for graduate students), as well as a keen understanding of ancient Iranian history and religions.

 Although UCLA is one of the few institutions in the Americas to offer a B.A. in Iranian Studies, for which prospective students directly apply to the College’s Undergraduate Admissions, it is primarily a graduate program leading to a Ph.D. in Iranian Studies.
 For general information regarding graduate admission to the department of Near Eastern Languages and Cultures, do refer to the UCLA Graduate Division’s website.

-The Program of Iranian Studies at UCLA allows for two alternative major fields of concentration (tracks) that permits further specialization in subfields (areas):
+The Program of Iranian Studies at UCLA allows for two alternative major fields of concentration (tracks) that permits further specialization in subfields:

 Persian (Literature)